 ProTerra is another organization that certifies responsible soy production, using the Basel Criteria for Responsible Soy.

-Lantmännen has been a member of the RTRS since 2005, and we were among the first companies in the world to start buying certificates from responsibly produced soy when it came out on the market.
+Since 2005, Lantmännen has been a member of RTRS, and we were among the first companies in the world to start buying certificates from responsibly produced soy when it came out on the market.
 Since 2015 we only buying soy certified through either RTRS or ProTerra, or organic soy according to KRAV or from a traceable cultivation accoding to the Swedish Soy Dialogue definition, also verified by third party.

 The Swedish Soy Dialogue